 Curriculum & Instruction

-Our developmentally appropriate curriculum is designed to maximize each student’s language, social, emotional, cognitive, and physical potential in all aspects of daily life.
+Our developmentally appropriate curriculum is aligned with New Jersey’s Core Curriculum Content Standards and the Common Core, and is designed to maximize each student’s language, social, emotional, cognitive, and physical potential in all aspects of daily life.

 Like all students in New Jersey, students at Hawkswood receive instruction in: